charlescheung22/checkers-solver/README.md

 # checkers-solver
-Solves a given checkers game state with the minimax algorithm with alpha-beta pruning.
+Solves / finds the best move for a player given a checkers game state, with the minimax algorithm with alpha-beta pruning.